hashicorp/nomad-java-sdk/README.md

 Building
 --------

 The SDK is built with Maven.
-A JAR can be with `mvn package`, provided an appropriate Nomad executable is available for tests as described below.
+A JAR can be build with `mvn package`, provided an appropriate Nomad executable is available for tests as described below.

 ### Testing